 The scientists admitted that DNA degrades quickly and that they could've missed the full spectrum of creatures living in the Loch.
 What does that mean?
 There's hope, monster fans.
 Nessie the plesiosaur-thingy might still be out there.

 A few years ago, scientist Charles Littnan received an email.
 It set him on a brave quest that, unlike the movies, never came to a satisfying close.
 Littnan, fellow scholars and veterinarians are still dumbstruck about why seals snort eels.

 Every now and again, a seal was found with an eel stuck up its nose.
 This always happened on a remote northwestern Hawaiian island.
 The species was always a juvenile Hawaiian monk seal.
 All the eels were very long and very dead.
-None of the seals appeared stressed about their hood ornaments.
+None of the seals appeared stressed about their hood ornaments, either.

 The Official Response

-The email's subject line just “Eel in nose” and wanted to know if there was a protocol to deal with this kind of situation.
+The email's subject line just read “Eel in nose” and wanted to know if there was a protocol to deal with this kind of situation.
 Littnan made calls and send his own emails to find the answer.
-As it turned out, there was no official protocol to eel snorting.
+As it turned out, there was no official protocol for eel snorting.
 Littnan and his colleagues went back to the basics – they simply pulled the two species apart.

 When seals dive underwater, their muscular nostrils close automatically.
 There's little chance of an eel wriggling itself through and deep enough to get stuck.
 Although seals often throw up, Littnan couldn't imagine that the fat eels would shoot out the nose, a difficult exit under the best of circumstances, rather than the mammal's mouth.
 Watch this space.

 The European eel lives in waterways but travels to the ocean to breed.
 After creating the next generation, the adults die and their kids return to the waterways.
 However, artificial dams and pollution are mowing their numbers down like reapers.
 Not so fun fact: the species is critically endangered.